thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Sunday, 15 January 2023
+### Daily Rundown on Monday, 16 January 2023

-- The average temperature today is 6.25˚C;
+- The average temperature today is 3.16˚C;
-- With highs of 6.57˚C and lows of 1.81˚C.
+- With highs of 3.23˚C and lows of -2.57˚C.
-- You can expect scattered clouds for the day.
+- You can expect overcast clouds for the day.

 <!-- weather_marker ends -->